 Each file's name is the same as the wiki page name.
 And, each wiki file consists of optional pragma lines followed by the content of the page.
+Optional pragma lines provide metadata about the page and how it should be displayed.
+These lines are only processed if they appear at the top of the file.
+Each pragma line begins with a pound-sign (#) and the pragma name, followed by a value.
+Paragraphs.
 Collaboration.
 10 things Gen Y do online.. and shouldn't.
 The Generation Y.

 A generation that has grown up with the buzz of ringtones in their ears, eyes glued to various screens and computer monitors, and have no doubt on more than one occasion shoved a parent aside on the computer because they were 'too slow'.
 Yet, there are a number of things that this generation should know not to do, and it still happens -- from falling for a phishing scam to trusting self-generated company product reviews.
 What are ten common mistakes we make online?
 1. Assume our online activity is anonymous Whether it is posting a comment on an article, or running a search for a product, your online activity is stored.
 In relation to posting online, whether it is an 'anonymous' blog or commentary on news articles, there has been cases of online users being tracked down and occasionally issued court orders after malicious or illegal activity.
 We aren't anonymous.
 2. 3.
 Personal data.

 Inappropriate Facebook pictures on your profile really could lose you a job.
 Researchers warn of increase in employers checking candidates social networking profileLifestyle, attitudes and even your appearance in photos can matter By Mark Prigg Published: 14:34 GMT, 23 July 2012 | Updated: 15:04 GMT, 23 July 2012 Your Facebook profile really could lose you a job, researchers have found.